Quick Facts | Answer |

 Tenants have the right to use the walls within their unit in a reasonable way.
 This includes inserting small nails or thumbtacks to hang posters or pictures.

-However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant.
+However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage, and thus chargeable to the tenant.

 Can the Landlord Charge a Cleaning Fee in Rhode Island?

 Rhode Island law allows landlords to charge for reasonable cleaning costs.
-This means the cost is consistent with normal rates for cleaning services and the cleaning is limited to bringing the unit back to its original condition at the start of the lease.
+“Reasonable” means the cost is consistent with normal rates for cleaning services and the cleaning is limited to bringing the unit back to its original condition at the start of the lease.

 Landlords cannot charge for excessive deep cleaning or at a rate that is not typical for local cleaning services.